In today’s lesson, we will show that the opposite sides of a parallelogram are equal to each other.

 A parallelogram is defined as a quadrilateral where the two opposite sides are parallel.
 We will show that in that case, they are also equal to each other.

 ABCD is a parallelogram, AD||BC and AB||DC.
 Show that AD = BC and that AB = DC.

 Once again, since we are trying to show line segments are equal, we will use congruent triangles.
-Let’s draw triangles where the line segments we want to show are equal represent corresponding sides, by drawing one of the diagonals of the parallelogram, as above.
+Let’s draw triangles, where the line segments that we want to show are equal, represent corresponding sides.
+We will do it by drawing one of the diagonals of the parallelogram, as above.

 If we can show that ΔABD and ΔCDB are congruent, we’ll have what we need.

 So, what can we use to show these two triangles are congruent?